Wayne Rooney: Family

 Rooney met his wife, Coleen (née McLoughlin), while both were at secondary school.
 They married on 12 June 2008 after six years of dating.
 He has a tattoo of the words "Just Enough Education to Perform", the title of an album by his favourite band, the Stereophonics; Coleen arranged for the group to play at their wedding reception.
 The wedding ran into some controversy with the Catholic Church.
 The couple held a religious ceremony at the Abbey of Cervara, a converted monastery near Genoa, despite being warned by the local bishop's office against the plan.
 The bishop's office told the Rooneys that La Cervara is deconsecrated and not suitable for a wedding.
 It suggested a different church, five miles away.
 Nevertheless, the couple ignored the advice and Father Edward Quinn, their local Catholic priest from Croxteth, presided over the ceremony.
-Coleen's favourite pop band Westlife also sang at the wedding reception.
+Coleen's favourite pop band, Westlife, also sang at the wedding reception.

 The couple have four sons: Kai Wayne (born 2 November 2009), Klay Anthony (born 21 May 2013), Kit Joseph (born 24 January 2016), and Cass Mac (born 15 February 2018).
 Kai Rooney signed with Manchester United in 2020, becoming a second-generation player for the Red Devils.

 In 2004, Rooney admitted to soliciting prostitutes in Liverpool, while dating his then-girlfriend.
 "I was young and stupid.
 It was at a time when I was very young and immature and before I had settled down with Coleen."
 In April 2006, Rooney was awarded £100,000 in libel damages from tabloids The Sun and News of the World, who had claimed that he had assaulted Coleen in a nightclub.
 Rooney donated the money to charity.

-Rooney's younger brother, John Rooney, is also a professional footballer who plays for Oldham Athletic.
-Rooney's cousin, Tommy Rooney, is also a footballer.
+Rooney's younger brother, John Rooney, is also a former footballer and now manages Macclesfield.
+Rooney's cousin, Tommy Rooney, played for Macclesfield Town in 2004.
 Another cousin, Jake Rooney, is also a professional footballer for Derby County.